Our History

 At The NATRC

 The UC San Francisco Trauma Recovery Center developed the TRC model of care in 2001 to serve survivors of violence who were falling through the cracks of traditional victim services.
-By combining assertive outreach, trauma-informed mental health services, and help with practical needs, TRCs are breaking the cycle of violence and removing barriers to care in underserved communities.
+By combining assertive outreach, trauma-informed mental health services, and help with practical needs, TRCs are breaking the cycle of violence and removing barriers to care for communities in need.

 Outcome data demonstrates what sets this model apart: high rates of engagement in services, significant improvements in mental health / wellness, and effective linkage to other community supports.
 TRCs provide wraparound care that costs less than traditional, fee-for-service mental health treatment alone.